 Physcial Engineering / FEI STUAnnotation:

-Characterization of thermal properties of materials is a basic condition for their use in conjunction with their use in real conditions.
-Recently, we have noticed an increase in the number of non-stationary measurement methods based on the principle of dynamic temperature change.
-Transitient or dynamic methods use a non-stationary temperature field to characterize thermal transport and material parameters.
-Usually, the temperature response to the heat pulse generated by the heat source is monitored.
-Sensing the temperature response is realized in two ways.
-Either at a certain distance from the heat source or directly by the heat probe.
+The characterization of the thermal properties of materials is the basic condition of their use in conjunction with their use in real conditions.
+Recently, we have noticed an increase in the number of non-stationary measuring methods based on the principle of dynamic temperature change.
+The transitional or dynamic methods use non-stationary temperature fields to characterize thermal transport and material parameters.
+Usually, the thermal response to the heat pulse generated by the heat source is monitored.
+The thermal response is registered out in two ways.
+Either at a certain distance from the heat source of the pulse or at the source/sensor site.
 Accordingly, we divide sensors into two-probe where the temperature is sensed by a thermocouple located outside the heat source and in the case of single-probe sensors, the temperature response is sensed by the heating element itself.
-The sensors are simultaneously senses the thermal response to a thermal disturbance in the form of an pulse or unit jump.
-From the thermal response, coefficients of thermal diffusivity and thermal conductivity and specific heat capacity are sought by applying the appropriate physical model by minimizing parameters.
-The development of single-probe sensors and methods for investigating the thermal properties of materials is therefore an interesting and necessary step towards the improvement of experimental measurement techniques.
-The results of the development of single-sensor methods and measuring electronics will enable more effective research and the solution of heat transport problems of new technologically interesting materials for thermal insulation or heat cooling applications.Contact: vlastimil.bohac@savba.sk
+So the thermal response to the heat disturbance in a form of the pulse or step-wise form of heat is scanned by a thermocouple located apart of the heat source, or by sensor that is the heater and thermometer in the same time.
+By applying the appropriate physical model, the thermal response parameters are sought by minimizing the parameters of thermal diffusivity and thermal conductivity and volume thermal capacity or specific heat capacity.
+The use of one-probe sensors and the development of methods and measuring instruments to investigate the thermal properties of materials is therefore an interesting and necessary step to improve experimental measuring techniques.
+The results of development of single-probe sensors and methods as well as construction of new measuring electronics will enable more efficient and applied research to solve the problem of heat transport problems for a wide range of new technologically interesting materials even in various industries industry.Contact: vlastimil.bohac@savba.sk